lsilva01/operating-bitcoin-core-test/multisig-tutorial.md

 For simplicity, the destination address is taken from the `participant_1` wallet in the code above, but it can be any valid bitcoin address.

 The `walletcreatefundedpsbt` RPC is used to create and fund a transaction in the PSBT format.
-It is the first step in creating the PSBT.
+It is the first step in creating the PSBT.\

+There is also the `createpsbt` RPC, which serves the same purpose, but it has no access to the wallet or to the UTXO set.
+It is functionally the same as `createrawtransaction` and just drops the raw transaction into an otherwise blank PSBT. [[source](https://bitcointalk.org/index.php?topic=5131043.msg50573609#msg50573609)] In most cases, `walletcreatefundedpsbt` solves the problem.

 The `send` RPC can also return a PSBT if more signatures are needed to sign the transaction.